gdouzwt/blog/_posts/2019-10-07-ets-foundation-test-review.md

    - [ ] Local variables can be declared as private.

-   - [ ] Local variables can only by declared as public.
+   - [ ] Local variables can only be declared as public.

    You cannot apply any modifier except `final` to a local variable. i.e. you cannot make them `transient`, `volatile`, `static`, `public`, and `private`.